-Error messages are stored in volatile RAM and are lost when you reboot or remove power from the switch.
+Error messages are stored in volatile RAM and are lost when you restart or turnoff the switch.
 Access the error message log to view error messages before powering down the switch.

 Error messages are displayed through a Telnet session.
 The messages are stored in the switch log and display when you execute the errShow or errDump command.